fissionjs/fission/docs/api/renderables/component.md

 Type: `function`

 This function is called when your component is preparing to mount.
-Alias for `componentWillMount`.
+Alias for [componentWillMount](https://facebook.github.io/react/docs/component-specs.html#componentwillmount).

 ```js
 var fission = require('fission');